bradenhs/wait-for-path/README.md

 - Expand API to allow users to cancel the `waitForPath` promise and clean up any file system watchers.
 - Setup code coverage reporting.
-- Consider more efficient implementation that does not involved reattaching watchers for the entire path every time anything changes.
+- Consider more efficient implementation that does not involve reattaching watchers for the entire path every time anything changes.